E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/FFTXlib/readme.rst

 truncated at a cut-off wave-vector :math:`\mathbf G_{max}`.
 Since density is the norm-square of the wavefunction, the expansion that is consistent with the one of wavefunctions requires a cut-off wavevector twice that of wavefunctions: :math:`2 \mathbf G_{max}`.
-Meanwhile, the real space FFT domain and the arrays sizes of both density and wavefunction in their real space representation are the same.
+Meanwhile, the real space FFT domain is often only defined by one uniform grid of the unit cell, so the array sizes of both :math:`\rho` and :math:`\psi` in their real space representation are the same.

 Therefore, to boost optimization and to reduce numerical noise, the library implements two possible options while performing FFT: in one ( 'Wave') the wavevectors beyond :math:`\mathbf G_{max}` are ignored,